New Testament (REL 102)

 Reading: QLuke and QMatt (In Course Documents)

-Most NT scholars believe that the writers of the Gospels we call Matthew and Luke used a lost written source made up mostly of sayings of Jesus.
+Most NT scholars believe that the authors of the Gospels attributed to Matthew and Luke used a lost written source made up mostly of sayings of Jesus.
 This source is referred to as "Q," an abbreviation for the German word "Quelle" which means source.
 Plausible dates for composition of this source range from the 40s to the 60s C.E., making these materials common to Matthew and Luke among the earliest surviving traditions about Jesus.
 Though written in Greek when incorporated into Matthew and Luke, it may have been composed originally in Aramaic, the language of Jesus and his disciples.
 Even if the Q source theory were ever proven wrong, the inclusion of these similar materials in two Gospels would seem to confirm their importance for understanding the message of Jesus.

 Supplemental Resources: Papias; Q Source (Wikipedia)